11 digital BFCM tactics we already know customers love

 It meant SMS subscribers got mobile-native reminders to complete their purchase before the sale’s end.

-This helped generate major revenue lift—POPFLEX’s revenue from automations during their 8-day BFCM sale jumped 3.3x YoY in 2023, and their revenue from SMS during their sale grew 172% YoY.
+This helped generate major revenue lift—POPFLEX’s revenue from automations during their 8-day BFCM sale jumped 3.3x YoY, and their revenue from SMS during their sale grew 172% YoY.

 “SMS is a really interesting emerging marketing channel,” Notman says.
 “It’s the future—it’s where people are and it’s the device that they’re on.”